Delhi records 1,491 new COVID-19 cases, 130 fatalities; positivity rate 1.93 pc | Health

 - India

-Delhi recorded 1,491 fresh coronavirus cases and 130 fatalities on Wednesday, while the positivity rate declined to 1.93 per cent, according to the daily health bulletin.
+Delhi recorded 130 COVID-19-related fatalities on Wednesday, the lowest since April 15, while 1,491 new cases were reported as the positivity rate dipped to a nearly two-month low of 1.93 percent, according to the daily health bulletin.

+The number of fresh infections in a single day (1,491) is the lowest since March 24, when Delhi had reported 1,254 cases.

 This is the fourth day in a row when the daily cases in the national capital have remained below 2,000.